matthias-blomme/ad-project-document/book/src/poc/poc.md

 # Proof of Concept
-In this project, you will implement a Proof of Concept (POC) of your chosen concept.
-The POC should demonstrate the core functionalities of your application, showcasing its potential and feasibility.
+In this project, you will implement a Proof of Concept (POC) of your chosen concept. <br>The POC should demonstrate the core functionalities of your application, showcasing its potential and feasibility.

 **Remember, the POC is only a small part of your overall concept.**